-This documentation is the confidential and proprietary information of Sabre Inc. Any unauthorized use, reproduction, preparation of derivative works, performance, or display of this document, or software represented by this document, without the express written permission of Sabre Inc., is strictly prohibited.

-Sabre, and Sabre APIs are trademarks.
-All other trademarks, service marks, and trade names are the property of their respective owners.
+This document is the confidential and proprietary intellectual property of Sabre®.
+Any unauthorized use, reproduction, preparation of derivative works, performance or display of this document or software represented by this document, without the express written permission of Sabre® is strictly prohibited.
+Sabre® and the Sabre logo are trademarks and/or service marks are an affiliate of Sabre corporation.
+All other trademarks, service marks and trade names are the property of their respective owners.